What is an Approval Workflow?

 - Approval form: Select what form of verification is to be done alongside approvals.

-7. Click on “Create workflow” to create the workflow.
+7. Add as many rules as your credit policy requires, then click “Create workflow” to create the workflow.

 8. By default, the workflow is set to “Inactive.”
 You need to activate the workflow to make it available in order to be able to add it to a request.